vary-dev/README.md/README.md

 # vary-dev

-## Patrick Shema Manirumva
+## Manirumva Shema Patrick
-Full-Stack Web & App Developer from Rwanda building interactive, SEO-optimized, and visually polished web and mobile applications.
+Full-Stack Web & App Developer from Rwanda building interactive, SEO-optimized, and visually stunning web and mobile applications.

-### About
+### About Me
-I create dynamic websites, React applications, admin dashboards, e-commerce platforms, and mobile apps.
-I enjoy combining modern UI/UX design with performance-first architecture, cloud deployment, and AI/ML tooling.
+I build dynamic websites, React apps, admin dashboards, e-commerce platforms, and mobile experiences.
+I also work with Flutter, Next.js, Firebase, AI/ML tooling, and modern cloud deployments.

-- 3+ years of experience in full-stack development
+- 3+ years of professional development experience
-- Expertise in web, mobile, and cloud technologies
+- Skilled in web, mobile, and cloud development
-- Passionate about clean interfaces, responsive design, and optimized builds
+- Passionate about UI/UX design, responsive builds, and SEO
-- Comfortable working with Linux and Windows server environments
+- Comfortable with Linux and Windows server management
-- Open to collaborating on real-world projects
+- Open to collaboration and new development challenges

-### Core Skills
+### Tech Stack

 #### Languages
 - HTML5